First Full-Electric Honda SUV

 “We announced a plan two years ago to co-develop an electric vehicle with GM.
 What will result is not just a more efficient process, but a great looking new vehicle, the Honda Prologue,” said Mamadou Diallo, vice president of Auto Sales, American Honda Motor Co., Inc. “Our dealers are excited about Prologue and the fact that it is just the first volume Honda EV, with more Honda engineered EVs we will begin building in North America coming to market in 2026.”

-An Ideal Upgrade for Hybrid SUV Drivers
+The Honda Prologue is An Ideal Upgrade for EV Drivers

 Well-positioned in the Honda lineup, the Prologue will offer both two- and all-wheel drive, targeting active customers who want the versatility of an SUV with the zero-emissions benefit of a battery electric vehicle.
 The company sees it as a natural progression from vehicles like the CR-V Hybrid, as customers grow more accustomed to electrified driving, and also start to need more space and performance.

 Indeed, the company’s research shows that hybrid customers are among the first to move into full-electric products.
 The new 2023 CR-V is estimated to be 50% hybrid sales, and Honda will actually offer shorter-term two-year leases in U.S. states that have zero-emissions mandates.
 This means that customers in markets such as California can drive a hybrid now, and easily transition into the electric Prologue.

 Expect the first Prologues to hit American roads in early 2024, and the company will reveal technical details and pricing closer to that on-sale date.